rajeshkancharla/f1-data-repo/docs/architecture.md

 **Key Files:**
 - `.github/workflows/dbt-ci.yml` - Main production pipeline

-### Alternative for Future: Airflow
+### Alternative for Future: Airflow / Dagster
-If we need more complex scheduling or visual DAGs later, we can migrate to something like AirFlow
+If we need more complex scheduling or visual DAGs later, we can migrate to something like AirFlow or Dagster

 ---